qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Working with Symbols
 --------------------

-For representation of symbols, there is :class:`QgsSymbol` base class with three derived classes:
+For representation of symbols, there is :class:`qgis.core.QgsSymbol` base class with three derived classes:

-* :class:`QgsMarkerSymbol` --- for point features
+* :class:`qgis.core.QgsMarkerSymbol` --- for point features
-* :class:`QgsLineSymbol` --- for line features
+* :class:`qgis.core.QgsLineSymbol` --- for line features
-* :class:`QgsFillSymbol` --- for polygon features
+* :class:`qgis.core.QgsFillSymbol` --- for polygon features

-**Every symbol consists of one or more symbol layers** (classes derived from :class:`QgsSymbolLayer`).
+**Every symbol consists of one or more symbol layers** (classes derived from :class:`qgis.core.QgsSymbolLayer`).
 The symbol layers do the actual rendering, the symbol class itself serves only as a container for the symbol layers.

-Having an instance of a symbol (e.g. from a renderer), it is possible to explore it: :func:`type` method says whether it is a marker, line or fill symbol.
-There is a :func:`dump` method which returns a brief description of the symbol.
-To get a list of symbol layers
+Having an instance of a symbol (e.g. from a renderer), it is possible to explore it: :func:`type <qgis.core.QgsSymbol.type>` method says whether it is a marker, line or fill symbol.
+There is a :func:`dump <qgis.core.QgsSymbol.dump>` method which returns a brief description of the symbol.
+To get a list of symbol layers:

 .. code-block:: python